lovasoa/poeng/README.md

 # poeng
+## setup
+### setting up the server
+obviously, you need rust installed (visit http://rustup.rs if you don't have it installed yet) server setup is as simple as ```cargo run 0.0.0.0:4321``` and entering the ip of the server into the client's script.js file the client can then be served from a simple http server (e.g. ```sudo python3 -m http.server 80```) or copied to another pc

 ## protocol
 communication happens over websockets all messages (except register) have to be prefixed with the player id